How to find happiness in the here and now

 I’ll be happy when I am finally on holiday…

 Here’s the big question.
 What does it actually mean to be happy?
 Are we wasting our lives by chasing after a feeling or emotion or could we simply experience happiness in the here and now?
-It is International Day of Happiness on 20th March, so how do we bring a little more happiness back into our lives?
+So how do we bring a little more happiness back into our lives?

 “People look to time in expectation that it will eventually make them happy, but you cannot find true happiness by looking toward the future” – Eckhart Tolle